Amir Mirza Hekmati: Espionage arrest and trial

 In August 2011, Hekmati was arrested while visiting his grandmother and other relatives in Iran.
 According to his Iranian captors, Hekmati allegedly entered Iran from Bagram Airfield via Dubai.
 On 18 December 2011, a confession by Hekmati appeared on Iranian state television and stated that he had infiltrated Iran in order to establish a CIA presence in the country.
 Hekmati's family said that the confession was coerced, and that he was not a spy.
 The family is represented by a U.S. Attorney former Ambassador at Large Pierre-Richard Prosper.

 Iran alleges that Hekmati's mission was to implicate the country in state-sponsored terrorist activities.
 On 24 December 2011, Switzerland, which manages diplomatic relations between Iran and the United States, applied for consular access to Hekmati.
 It was denied.
 In his confession, Hekmati stated that his mission pertained to maintaining a presence, rather than undermining the integrity of the country.
 According to excerpts from his alleged confession published in the Tehran Times, Hekmati said that Kuma Reality Games was paid by the CIA to design movies and video games to give the customers a distasteful impression of the Middle East.

 Iranian officials claim that Hekmati underwent intelligence training after joining the U.S. military in 2001.
 They say he worked for the Defense Advanced Research Projects Agency between 2005 and 2007.
 Shortly before his mission to Iran, they claim he prepared at Bagram Airfield.
 An Iranian official attributed his recognition and capture to "Iranian networks monitoring activities in the Bagram base".

+Hekmati has an Iranian lawyer who has been publicly identified only by the surname "Samadi".
 On 9 January 2012, Islamic Revolutionary Court declared Hekmati to be "Corrupt on Earth" (Mofsed-e-filarz) and an "enemy of God" (Mohareb).
 It sentenced him to death for cooperating with the United States.